cherithanalytics/UGNT/Alignments/README.md

 Below is the description of the repository contents:

-**NET/** - folder with the alignments for the NET translation of the New Testament
+**NET/** - folder with the alignments to the NET translation of the New Testament

 **LICENSE.md** - the license for the UGNT Alignments